sydnieso/DH150-SydnieSo-FinalProject/README.md

 My complete interactive prototype can be found [here](https://sydnieso288937.invisionapp.com/overview/CharityMiles-ck40elkcl03v5019cszthuxye/screens?v=GRDyNZXlsy9Qvy0Q6i12AA%3D%3D&linkshare=urlcopied).

 ## Usability Prototype
 A usability test on the latest version of my prototype was conducted.
-I read the context of each scenario to the partipant and asked her to follow the tasks described within each action/solution section.
+For this test I described the context of each scenario to the partipant and asked her to follow the tasks described within each action/solution section.
+Click below to watch the usability test on my interactive prototype.

 [![Usability Test Video](https://github.com/sydnieso/DH150-SydnieSo-FinalProject/blob/master/Usability%20Test%20Video%20Image.png)](https://youtu.be/OO3vSINqV98)